Action on Energy grants for low-income households

 Through our Action on Energy partnership with other councils, we apply for and administer government grants to help low-income households install energy-efficiency improvements and low-carbon heating.

-Energy Company Obligation (ECO4 Flex)
+Great British Insulation Scheme (GBIS) and the Energy Company Obligation (ECO4 Flex)

 Free energy efficiency measures for eligible households.

-What is ECO4 Flex?
+What is GBIS and ECO4 Flex?

 The Energy Company Obligation (ECO) is a government energy efficiency scheme.
-It aims to reduce carbon emissions and tackle fuel poverty by improving the energy efficiency of homes occupied by residents on low incomes who are vulnerable to the cold, and/or live in homes that ar hard to heat, free of charge.
-ECO is funded by large private energy suppliers and delivered by private PAS2030/2035 installers who are TrustMark accredited.
+It aims to reduce carbon emissions and tackle fuel poverty by improving the energy efficiency of homes occupied by residents on low incomes who are vulnerable to the cold, and/or live in homes that are hard to heat.

-ECO Flex is the route through which local authorities can verify the eligibility of households under the criteria set out below.
 We are not involved or responsible for issuing the funding, appointing contractors or installing the works.

 What improvements could I qualify for?